Your rights when starting home renovations or repairs

 - know that workers and independent operators in the construction industry must possess workplace safety and insurance coverage.
 There are some exceptions.
 For more information and to check coverage, contact the Workplace Safety and Insurance Board (WSIB)

-- ask if the tradespeople hired have their certification from the Ontario College of Trades
+- ask if the tradespeople hired have their certification from the Skilled Trades Ontario

 - consider dealing with a local company.
 This may make it easier to check references, enforce a warranty or have follow-up work done